How Email Works: The Technical Side of Email Delivery

 Email marketing is as strong as ever, and the standard of quality is extremely high for businesses to stay competitive.
-Even if you consider yourself an expert at email terminology, there’s a chance you’re still unclear about the technicalities of getting an email from Point A to Point B.
+Even if you consider yourself an expert at email marketing terminology, there’s a chance you’re still unclear about the technicalities of getting an email from Point A to Point B.

 Keep reading to learn (or refresh your memory) about exactly how email works.
 We hope you walk away with a deeper understanding of email delivery mechanisms that will help you become a more informed email marketer.

 The procedure that allows an email to be sent from one email address to another is all about servers.
 In order to get from Point A to Point B, an email message is routed from server to server until it reaches the target recipient’s email server.
 Before we talk about how exactly this works, let’s talk about the two main categories of mail servers: outgoing mail servers and incoming mail servers.

 Outgoing mail servers are also known as “SMTP” servers, which stands for Simple Mail Transfer Protocol.
 One of the most most well-known SMTP server companies is SendGrid.